 4. If you are age 62 or older, you can get a reverse mortgage, and choose a disbursement option of line of credit, lump sum, monthly income, or a combination of any of the three.

 In all options except the reverse mortgage, homeowners must pay a monthly mortgage payment.
 This is why many homeowners find that the reverse mortgage option is often most helpful, and why many senior homeowners find it most beneficial to go the reverse mortgage route.
+Borrowers will remain responsible for paying property taxes, homeowner’s insurance, and for home maintenance.

 The equity in a house then becomes increasingly important once a potential borrower is weighing the decision of whether or not to get a reverse mortgage.
-This is because the equity on a house will help determine the amount of cash a reverse mortgage borrower may receive at the closing table.
+This is because the equity in a house will help determine the amount of cash a reverse mortgage borrower may receive at the closing table.
 The loan amount granted will first pay off the remaining mortgage, if any, plus any financed closing costs, and the rest will be disbursed as cash to the borrower.
 While paying off the existing mortgage and eliminating the associated mortgage payment is significant, how much cash is available also affects how much a reverse mortgage can help a potential borrower pay for their retirement expenses.
 If you have a significant amount of equity and a low mortgage balance, then you may qualify for a good amount of cash from a reverse mortgage.

 With the equity you access, you can do a lot of things, including paying off credit card debts, medical costs, and daily expenses.
 The cash from your equity will be yours to use as you’d like, and in many cases, can act as a second income stream for seniors.
 Equity can thus become one of your most valuable assets.